 - Where to Cook Your Catch in Key Largo

 This seasoning can be used for all types of fish and shellfish.
-Just dust it on your fish and cook in a little oil in a skillet or on a hot grill.
-Try it on Mahi, Grouper, Hogfish, and Shrimp!
+Just dust it on your fish and cook in a little oil in a skillet or hot grill.

-This seasoning is also great on any kind of fish, shrimp, and mussels.
+This seasoning is also great on any kind of fish, shrimp, and chicken.

 - sweet Hungarian paprika